Sonjuane/wordpress-boilerplate/wp-content/plugins/wp-reset/readme.txt

 == Description ==

 <a href="https://wpreset.com/">WP Reset</a> quickly resets the site's database to the default installation values without modifying any files.
 It deletes all customizations and content, or just chosen parts like theme settings.
 WP Reset is fast and safe to use thanks to the built-in snapshots which provide 1-click restore functionality.
 It has multiple fail-safe mechanisms so you can never accidentally lose data.
 WP Reset is extremely helpful for plugin and theme developers.
 It **speeds up testing & debugging** by providing a quick way to reset settings and re-test code.
-It's the only WP development tool for non-developers.
+It's the only WP development tool for non-developers that enables advanced reset.

 https://youtu.be/qMnkCW2PFoI?rel=0